THC content (%) of cannabis landraces – 1970s

 “By far the highest quality cannabis originated in Southeast Asia (exclusively in the form of ‘Thai sticks’) and this was reflected in its street price….”

-For context, the average potency of seizures of traditional imported ganja in the 2000s in the UK was 12.5% THC.
+For context, the average potency of seizures of imported traditional ganja in the 2000s in the UK was 12.5% THC.

 The very low single-digit figures shown above will in nearly all cases be about duff batches of degraded material, either bad when bought or destroyed by heat or mold en route to Europe in trucks and boats, as well as in customs warehouses.